saif-ellafi/play-by-the-writing/README.md

 There are two types of tables.
 Ones ending in `.txt` (simple tables) and others in `.psv` (weighted tables).
 Check the ones available in the folder `tables` for examples of each.

+Add your own tables in the `my_tables` folder within the espanso folder to keep your own tables safe and untouched after you upgrade PlayBTW.

+You can also copy tables from Espanso's `tables` folder into `my_tables` and change them there, they will be prioritized!

 ## Nested tables